 Businesses have to be robust and grit their teeth.
 They have to make sure that they don’t cut an artery, cutting fat out is absolutely the right thing to do but cutting an artery is a dangerous thing to do.

-Rose, now a Conservative peer spearheading the campaign for Britain to remain within the European Union, is one of the country’s leading businessmen.
+Rose, now a Conservative peer, is one of the country’s leading businessmen.
 He made his name as executive chairman of retail giant Marks and Spencer.
 More than just a department store – Marks and Sparks was a national institution, once as revered as the monarchy, but it had lost its way.
 Rose, who had started his career in the company as a management trainee, was brought back to steady the ship.
 His career there was not without controversy – not least his decision to combine the roles of chief executive and chairman – but his time there is viewed as a success.
 He steadied the ship, though it is doubtful the company will ever regain its pre-eminence.
 Keeping calm and carrying on is something business leaders do instinctively.
 Rose recognised the need for change, but unlike some he also understood that businesses are living organisms.
 If you cut to the bone, all you are left with is a skeleton.

 Our greatest glory is not in never failing, but in rising every time we fall.